June 23, 1912 – Alan Turing:

 Turning’s story is tragic, but there are some twists that despite everything, I like to think Turing would find comedic, or at least ironic, or that he might enjoy: The London 2012 Olympic Torch flame was passed off in front of Turing’s statue in Manchester on his 100th birthday.
 On Christmas Eve 2013, Queen Elizabeth II signed a pardon for Turing’s conviction for gross indecency.
 Turing’s pardon was unusual in that pardons are normally only granted when the person is technically innocent, and a request has been made by a family member.
 Neither condition was met regarding Turing’s original conviction.
 Turing’s royal pardon is one of the positive things provoked by that new-fangled Internet thing.
 Turing fans started an online campaign compelling Prime Minister Gordon Brown to make an official public apology on behalf of the British government for the way in which Turing had been treated after the war.
 The pardons sent Religious Right-Wing Conservatives on both sides of the Atlantic into apoplexy.

 Fittingly, tributes continue in a most lovely way; many computer conference centers, research labs and university facilities are named for Turing.
 I lost track counting at 51.

 Although the company has denied it, Steve Jobs, when queried, stated: “God, we wish it were true“, but I doubt that it is pure coincidence that Jobs named his new company “Apple”.

-Breaking The Code (1986) is play by Hugh Whitemore about Turing.
-The play ran in London’s West End and on Broadway.
+Breaking The Code (1986), the play by Hugh Whitemore about Turing, ran on London’s West End and on Broadway.
 In both these productions Turing was played by out actor Derek Jacobi.
 The Broadway production was nominated for three Tony Awards and two Drama Desk Awards.
 Turing was again portrayed by Jacobi in the 1996 television film adaptation of Breaking The Code.